In addition to the regularly taught courses listed below, Special Topics courses are often offered.

 495/496.
 SYE Honors in Sociology.

 This requires completion of an individual research project mentored by one of the sociology faculty.
 The project is undertaken over two semesters.
 Students need to register for both 495 (fall) and 496 (spring).
 Honors will be granted to students who have completed and defended a thesis before a departmental committee.
-Prerequisites: 3.5 major GPA, SOC 203 Foundations of Social Theory, SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods, any 300 or 400 level seminar, and an SYE Application submitted to the Sociology Department for approval during the semester prior to the project's start.
+Prerequisites: 3.5 major GPA, SOC 203 Foundations of Social Theory, SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods, any 300 or 400 level seminar, and a SYE Application submitted to the Sociology Department for approval during the semester prior to the project’s start.
 Permission of instructor required.